Symplectic configurations: a homological and computer-aided approach: Abstract

 \section{Abstract}

-We formulated a homological and computer-aided approach to study certain unions of symplectic surfaces, called symplectic configurations, in a rational $4$-manifold $X=\C\P^2\# N\overline{\C\P^2}$.
-We addressed several fundamental theoretical questions, and also as a technical device, developed a symplectic analog of the so-called quadratic Cremona transformations in complex algebraic geometry.
-As an application, we gave a new proof that a certain line arrangement in $\C\P^2$, called Fano planes, does not exist in the symplectic category.
-The nonexistence of Fano planes in the holomorphic category was due to Hirzebruch, and in the topological category, it was first proved by Ruberman and Starkston.
-Our proof in the symplectic category is independent to both.
+Motivated by and extending the technical results in our earlier work \cite{C,C1} on symplectic Calabi-Yau $4$-manifolds, a general and systematic approach for studying certain unions of symplectic embedded surfaces in a rational $4$-manifold $X=\C\P^2\# N\overline{\C\P^2}$ is formulated, which may find applications in a broader range of problems.
+A distinct feature of this method is that it is computer-aided.
+We address several fundamental theoretical questions concerning the computational aspect.
+On the other hand, we also establish a symplectic analog of Cremona transformations from algebraic geometry, which is another fundamental feature and a main technical tool of this method.
+For an illustration, we give a new proof that a certain line arrangement in $\C\P^2$, called Fano planes, cannot exist in the symplectic category.
+The nonexistence of Fano planes in the algebraic category follows from a theorem of Hirzebruch \cite{H}, while in the topological category, including the symplectic category, it was first proved by Ruberman and Starkston \cite{RuS}.
+Our proof for the symplectic category is independent to both, and is by combining the Cremona transformation technique with Gromov's theory of pseudoholomorphic curves.